Guide for PicManager: Image Uploader

 Note:

-Shopify allows to manually upload up to 250 images.
+Shopify allows to manually upload up to 250 images/videos.

 Here You have two options:

-• Assign images to all products (except selected) - click Select products to attach the image(s) to all/multiple products, excluding the chosen ones if needed.
+• Assign media to all products (except selected) - click Select products to attach the media to all/multiple products, excluding the chosen ones if needed.

 Assign images to all products except selected

-• Assign images to selected products only - click Select products to attach the uploaded image(s) to selected products or variants only.
+• Assign media to selected products only - click Select products to attach the uploaded media to selected products or variants only.

 Click Continue.